-- Plenty of whitespace/ boundary between sticky ad and content, so it’s distinguishable from content.
+- Plenty of whitespace/ boundary between the ad and content, so it’s distinguishable from content.

-There are a couple more rules for DFP/AdX publishers on sticky ad implementation, outlined on this DFP Help page.
+There are a couple more guidelines for publishers using Ad Manager for sticky ad implementation, outlined on this Google Ad Manager support page.

-Note that Google recommends not implementing sticky ads on gaming sites or pages with infinite scroll, for the sake of user experience.
+Note that Google recommends not implementing these ads on gaming sites or pages with infinite scroll, for the sake of user experience.

 We recommend testing sticky ads for affiliate promotions, and if you have any, for direct ad sales.
 Start by pitching the rates at 50% premium over your average open auction CPMs and adjust based on demand.